purelogiq/PrototypeTapGame/README.md

 PrototypeTapGame
 ================

-You will have to create a libgdx project first (using the gradle setup tool) then copy the sources files in /android, /core, and /desktop.
+Import this project as a gradle project in eclipse.

 Download the prototype executable if you just want to play.

 Controls:

 Mouse

 OR  Arrow Keys

 OR  D F J K

 and don't forget to INCREASE THE VOLUME!